nabayansaha/Chemical-Engineering-IIT-KGP/README.md

 ## Contributing

-We welcome contributions from other students.
+I welcome contributions from other students.
 If you would like to contribute to this repository, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).